dugokontov/til/sql/coalesce.md

 WHERE id = ?
 ```

-With this there is no need to write update with if cases, even though only one propery has changed.
+With this there is no need to write update with if cases, even though only one property has changed.